raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     }
 ```

 Now given a recognizer that never halts, what is the `complementation` of that recognizer?
-Well, given that it is always going to be in one of its states when the input stops, if it is a state that is not one of the original recognizer's accepting states, then it must have failed to recognize the sentance.
+Well, given that it is always going to be in one of its states when the input stops, if it is a state that is not one of the original recognizer's accepting states, then it must have failed to recognize the sentence.

 This points very clearly to how to implement `complementation`: